ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

 ## Description

-The ProfitBricks Client Library for Node.js allows interaction with the ProfitBricks platform over the REST API.
+The Ionos Enterprise Client Library for Node.js allows interaction with the Ionos Enterprise platform over the REST API.
 It is designed for developers who are building applications in Node.js.
 This guide will walk you through installing the library and performing various actions against the API.

-The Node.js Client Library, libprofitbricks, wraps the latest version of the ProfitBricks REST API.
-All API operations are performed over SSL and authenticated using your ProfitBricks account credentials.
-The API can be accessed within a server running on the ProfitBricks platform or directly over the Internet from any application that can send and receive HTTPS requests and responses.
+The Node.js Client Library, libionosenterprise, wraps the latest version of the Ionos Enterprise REST API.
+All API operations are performed over SSL and authenticated using your Ionos Enterprise account credentials.
+The API can be accessed within a server running on the Ionos Enterprise platform or directly over the Internet from any application that can send and receive HTTPS requests and responses.

 ## Getting Started

-Before you begin you will need to have [signed-up](https://www.ProfitBricks.com/signup) for a ProfitBricks account.
+Before you begin you will need to have [signed-up](https://www.ionos.com/enterprise-cloud/signup) for a Ionos Enterprise account.
 The credentials you setup during sign-up will be used to authenticate against the API.

 ## Installation

-The Node.js Client Library is available on [npm](https://www.npmjs.com/package/libprofitbricks).
+The Node.js Client Library is available on [npm](https://www.npmjs.com/package/libionosenterprise).
 You can install the latest stable version using npm:

-    npm install libprofitbricks
+    npm install libionosenterprise

 ## Usage

 ### Authentication

-Connecting to ProfitBricks is handled by first setting up your authentication credentials.
+Connecting to Ionos Enterprise is handled by first setting up your authentication credentials.

-    var libpb = require('libprofitbricks')
+    var libpb = require('libionosenterprise')
     libpb.setauth('username', 'password')

 The `depth` is used to control the depth of JSON object returned.
 The depth value can be from 1 to 5.